Edit Costs

 The Cost Editor allows you to manage the Cost of all nodes in your network.

-Note, this table is always populated with all nodes in the network, so there is no need to add nodes for specifying Cost.
-Rather, you merely need to modify the nodes' default value of 1.
+Note that this table is always populated with all nodes in the network, so there is no need to add nodes for specifying Cost.
+Instead, you only need to modify the nodes’ default value of 1.

 Example & Workflow Animation